|Major Groups > Stinkhorns > Phallus impudicus|

-Immature Fruiting Body: Like a whitish to yellowish (or purplish, in Phallus hadriani) "egg" up to 6 cm across; usually at least partly submerged in the ground; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.
+Immature Fruiting Body: Like a whitish to purplish "egg" 3–6 cm high and 2.5–4 cm wide; egg-shaped or nearly round; base attached to white to purplish rhizomorphs; when sliced revealing the whitish stinkhorn-to-be encased in a brownish gelatinous substance.

 Cite this page as:

-Kuo, M. (2006, September).
-Phallus impudicus & P. hadriani: The common stinkhorn.
+Kuo, M. (2021, March).
+Phallus impudicus.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/phallus_impudicus.html